Replacing the toilet cistern

 Before you start, you need to take a few measurements to make sure you have the right cistern.
 It is also important to check if your old cistern has an overflow.
 Nowadays toilet cisterns have no overflow.

-When measuring the cistern, you want to make sure the cistern’s fixing holes matches the toilet pan fixing holes.
+When measuring the cistern, you want to make sure the cistern’s fixing holes match the toilet pan fixing holes.

 In this case, we have used Victoria Plumbing to find the right cistern for our clients.